Jieerbobo/CAT/README.md

 # Source code for CAT published at NDSS 2026
-J. Wang, Z. Yan, J. Lan, X. Li and E. Bertino, "CAT: Can Trust be Predicted with Context-Awareness in Dynamic Heterogeneous Networks?" to appear in Proceedings of the Network and Distributed System Security (NDSS) Symposium, San Diego, CA, USA, 2026.
+J. Wang, Z. Yan, J. Lan, X. Li and E. Bertino, "CAT: Can Trust be Predicted with Context-Awareness in Dynamic Heterogeneous Networks?" to appear in Proceedings of the Network and Distributed System Security Symposium (NDSS), San Diego, CA, USA, 2026.

 ## Model architecture
 <div align="center">